cyverse/ds-irods-rs-build/README.md

 ### Host Machine

-The server hosting the containerized resource server needs to have docker-compose version 1.8 or new installed.
+The server hosting the containerized resource server needs to have the system package `docker-compose-plugin` installed.

 There needs to be a user on the host machine that the container will use to run the iRODS resource server.